 2. Find influencers among your (or competitors) followers

-Use Influencers Club to scrape your Instagram followers and find who among them have more than 2k followers.
+Use Influencers Club to find out who among your Instagram followers has more than 2k followers.
 Other than the number of followers of your audience you get verified email addresses that you can use to reach out and ask for a collaboration.

 This same strategy can be used to find influencers among your competitors’ followers.